PolarMonke/PietrasianBot/README.md

-Telegram version of Petrosian-Bot by fmhall
+Telegram version of Petrosian-Bot by fmhall with Belarusian localization